DIYGPSTracker/DIYGPSTracker.github.io/_posts/2020-06-08-getting-started.md

 layout: post
 ---

+These are a non-exhaustive list of steps to install the app suite for your use-case and optionally turn on push notifications.

 1. Setting up **Firebase Project**
    0. Register a Google account if you don't have one.
 Log in to your browser with your Google account.
    1. Go to [Firebase console](https://console.firebase.google.com/) and follow this tutorial until 1:20 (don't create iOS app).